-5. Re-approval of Amended Rolling Stock Option Plan
+4. Re-approval of Rolling Stock Option Plan

 The TSX Venture Exchange ("TSX-V") requires all listed companies with a 10% rolling stock option plan to obtain annual shareholder approval of such a plan, and to approve any amendments thereto.
 Shareholders will be asked at the Meeting to vote on a resolution (the "Option Plan Resolution") to re-approve the amended option plan of the Corporation (the "Option Plan") for the ensuing year.
-The Option Plan was adopted by the Board originally on July, 2017 and amended on November 16, 2022.
-The Corporation is now putting forward the Option Plan with an amendment to allow for the cashless exercise of Options, as described in Section 6.2 of the Option Plan, and to amend the aggregate number of Common Shares issuable, in accordance with paragraph (i) below.
+The Option Plan was adopted by the Board originally on July 20, 2017 and amended on November 16, 2022.
+In 2023, the Corporation amended the Option Plan to: (i) allow for the cashless exercise of Options, as described in Section 6.2 of the Option Plan, and (ii) increase the aggregate number of Common Shares issuable, in accordance with paragraph (i) below.